Apr 30

 Hospitality is at the heart of our high streets, as drivers of local economies, local jobs and supporting our local communities.
 How are leading businesses continuing that tradition during a time of unprecedented cost and challenge?
 We hear from a panel of operators to share what opportunities they see for growth, how they’re driving the customer experience and keeping the high street relevant.

-Russell Quelch, CEO, NEOS Hospitality; Matt Townley, Group Operations Director, Dakota Hotels; Amber Wood, Chief Executive Officer, New World Trading Company;
+Russell Quelch, CEO, NEOS Hospitality; Matt Townley, Group Operations Director, Dakota Hotels; Marko Husak, Co-founder, Bundobust

 The requirements on operators in the employment space have never been greater, and continue to grow.
 The Employment Rights Act will bring sweeping changes to employment law, we’re 18 months into new tipping requirements and wage rates continue to increase.